wigwej/SchoolDistrictAnalysis/README.md

 ""Results**

 How is district summay affected?
+The district summary numbers remained same.
+The average reading and math scores, percentage of passing scores were unchanges.
 How is school summary affected?
+The school summary was not affected.
-Effect of replacingg ninth gradersscores on Thomas high school performance relative to other schools:
+Effect of replacingg ninth gradersscores on Thomas high school performance relative to other schools: Thomas high school regsitered NAN as the score for reading and Math.
 Effect of the replacement on
-  other grades
-  scores by school spending
-  scores by school size
-  scores by school type
+  other grades: Other grades were not impacted scores by school spending; No visible difference scores by school size: school size was not impacted by a change in scores of ninth graders. scores by school type: Charter schools remained better performers than District type schools.

   4 changes in updated school district analysis after replacement

+      The Average maths and reading scores changed for Thomas high school and impacted the percentage passing.